 Many solutions are used, including saline, dextrose (a sugar), lidocaine (a commonly used local anesthetic), phenol, glycerin, or cod liver oil extract, which means there are options for patients who may be allergic to one or more of these solutions.
 The injection is given into joints or tendons where they connect to bone.

-Prolotherapy treatment sessions are generally given every three to six weeks.
+Prolotherapy treatment sessions are generally given every two to six weeks.
+Often, a minimum of 3-4 sessions are recommended, but more may be required and sometimes one is enough, depending on your health and the injury.
 Many patients receive treatment at less and less frequent intervals until treatments are rarely required, if at all.